chark/scriptable-events/Documentation~/README.md

 A more concrete example of this can be seen in [Events With Arguments] sample.

-### Raising Events With Arguments In Custom Components
+### How to Trigger Events with Arguments in Custom Components
 When raising events with arguments in code, it is also recommended to use [Unity Event] fields.
 However, when defining the event field, type information needs to be specified as well:
 ```cs
 using UnityEngine;